-Social distancing Workers in the highways sector should follow the guidance on Social Distancing .
-Where they cannot work from home, they must follow guidance on Meeting With Others Safely and Safer Travel while travelling to and from work and while at work.
+Social distancing Workers in the highways sector should follow guidance on Social Distancing.
+Where they cannot work from home, they should follow best practice on Meeting With Others Safely and Safer Travel while travelling to and from work and while at work, although this is subject to change if further restrictions are brought in.
 Self-isolation Anyone who has; • Has a high temperature, a new continuous cough, or a loss of, or change in, their normal sense of taste or smell • Is within 10 days of receiving a positive Coronavirus (Covid-19) test result; • Is within 10 days of the day when the first member of their household or support bubble showed symptoms of Coronavirus (Covid-19) or received a positive test result • Has returned from a country that is not on the travel corridors list and is required to quarantine for 10 days • Has been contacted by the NHS Test & Trace Service or NHS Test and Protect Scotland or awaiting the results of a Covid-19 test should not come to their respective depot or site must follow the guidance on self-isolation and should not come to site.
 Persons defined on medical grounds as clinically extremely vulnerable Anyone identified as extremely clinically extremely vulnerable will be advised by their health authority and must follow the guidance on shielding and protecting people who are clinically extremely vulnerable from Covid-19.
 If someone falls ill If a worker develops a high temperature or a continuous cough whilst at work, they should: Ensure their manager or supervisor is informed Return home immediately Avoid touching anything Cough or sneeze into a tissue and put it in a bin, or if they do not have tissues, cough and sneeze into the crook of their elbow.
 They should get a Coronavirus (Covid-19) test.
 They must follow Stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection and not return to site until they have received a negative test result or, in the event of a positive test result, until they have completed their period of self-isolation and are no longer unwell.
 Further information can be found in the 'What to do if a worker has Covid-19 or has to self-isolate' flowchart.

-Authorised by: HSC Chair Page: 4 Ref: HSC-OPP-COVID19-2 Author: CLC with HSC amends Date: 5 th January 2021 Version: 5
+Authorised by: HSC Chair Page: 4 Ref: HSC-OPP-COVID19-2 Author: CLC with HSC amends Date: 20 December 2021 Version: 5.5